Press & Print: An after-school Printmaking Club for KS2 students at Barn Croft School - 12 week Course

 • Build confidence in creative decision-making

-• Learn new printmaking skills
+• Learn a range of printmaking techniques

-• Explore ideas independently and with support
+• Explore ideas independently and with guidance

-• Develop personal creative expression
+• Develop their own creative voice

 • Enjoy a calm, hands-on studio experience

-Booking & payment
+Booking & payment:

 Places are confirmed once payment is received.
 You will then receive an email with a link to complete your online booking form.
 This helps ensure I have all the information needed to keep the sessions safe, supportive, and well organised.

-Cancellations & refunds
+Cancellations & refunds:

 • Cancellations up to 14 days before the first session will receive a full refund